scipy-conference/scipy_proceedings/papers/compyle_pr_ab/compyle.rst

 The idea is that for each particle we will iterate over all particles in these 9 bins and check if the distance between the particle and the query particle is less than 3.
 The inter-particle force will be computed only then between the two particles.
+This algorithm is often called a nearest-neighbor particle search (NNPS) algorithm.
 To implement this, we first find the bin to which each particle belongs.
 This is done as follows,

 .. math::